 Surgery for more advanced colon cancer

 - Lymph node removal.
-Nearby lymph nodes are usually also removed during colon cancer surgery and tested for cancer.
+Nearby lymph nodes are usually removed during colon cancer surgery and tested for cancer.

 Surgery for advanced cancer

-Targeted drug treatments focus on specific abnormalities present within cancer cells.
-By blocking these abnormalities, targeted drug treatments can cause cancer cells to die.
+Targeted therapy uses medicines that attack certain chemicals in cancer cells.
+By blocking these chemicals, targeted treatments can cause cancer cells to die.

-Palliative care is specialized medical care that focuses on providing relief from pain and other symptoms of a serious illness.
-Palliative care is provided by a team of doctors, nurses and other specially trained professionals that work with you, your family and your other doctors to provide an extra layer of support that complements your ongoing care.
-When palliative care is used along with all of the other appropriate treatments, people with cancer may feel better and live longer.
+Palliative care is a special type of health care that focuses on relieving pain and other symptoms of a serious illness.
+Palliative care is done by a team of health care professionals.
+The team can include doctors, nurses and other specially trained professionals.
+Their goal is to improve the quality of life for people with serious illness and their families.

+Palliative care is an extra layer of support during cancer treatment.
+When palliative care is used with all other appropriate treatments, people with cancer may feel better and live longer.

 Coping and support

 Find someone to talk with.
-Find a good listener who is willing to listen to you talk about your hopes and fears.
+Find a good listener who will listen to you talk about your hopes and fears.
 This may be a friend or family member.
-The concern and understanding of a counselor, medical social worker, clergy member or cancer support group also may be helpful.
+Talking to a counselor, medical social worker, clergy member or cancer support group also might be helpful.

 Preparing for an appointment